-So anyways, enough about the cake and a little about life.
+So anyway, enough about the cake and a little about life.

-In a lot of ways, I’m very excited for my 30s and I think 29 is going to be a great year of letting go of the old me and welcoming the new one.
+In a lot of ways, I’m very excited about my 30s, and I think 29 is going to be a great year of letting go of the old me and welcoming the new one.

-I would say my 20s were fairly balanced and the last half have been far more exciting than the first half, but it was all the work in the first half that got me there.
+I would say my 20s were fairly balanced, and the last half has been far more exciting than the first half, but it was all the work in the first half that got me there.